BenjiTrapp/benjitrapp.github.io/_attacks/2024-06-07-red-windows-api.md

 ## QueueUserAPC

-The QueueUserAPC (Asynchronous Procedure Call) API in C++ is used to queue a user-defined function to be executed within the address space of a specified thread.
-This can be useful in cybersecurity and penetration testing when you need to inject and execute code within a target process for various purposes.
-However, please be aware that manipulating remote processes without proper authorization can have serious legal and ethical implications.
-Here's an example of how to use QueueUserAPC:
+The QueueUserAPC (Asynchronous Procedure Call) API in C++ is utilized to schedule the execution of a user-defined function within the address space of a designated thread.
+This functionality is advantageous in cybersecurity and penetration testing when there is a need to inject and execute code within a target process for diverse purposes.
+However, it is crucial to note that manipulating remote processes without appropriate authorization can result in severe legal and ethical ramifications.
+Here's an example demonstrating how to employ QueueUserAPC:

 [Learn Microsoft Link](https://learn.microsoft.com/de-de/windows/win32/api/processthreadsapi/nf-processthreadsapi-queueuserapc2)